Energy Scaling Laws for Diffusion Models: Quantifying Compute in Image Generation: Results and Discussion

 The most significant finding is demonstrated in Figure~\ref{fig:cross_model_validation}: scaling laws learned from certain diffusion models successfully predict energy consumption for entirely different diffusion models.
 This cross-model universality suggests that energy scaling laws capture fundamental computational principles rather than model-specific optimizations, enabling transferability from open-source models to proprietary closed systems, with profound implications for sustainable AI development.

 Three cross-validation scenarios were used to assess generalization: (a) Qwen + SD 3.5 → Flux, (b) Flux + SD 3.5 → Qwen, and (c) Flux + Qwen → SD 3.5.
 Strong agreement between training and testing performance indicates that energy efficiency is governed primarily by computational complexity rather than architectural hyperparameters.
-The slight deviation observed in Qwen cases arises from the non-fitting of the $\beta_{\text{res}}$ parameter.
+The slight deviation observed in the Qwen cases stems from not fitting the $\beta_{\text{res}}$ parameter.
+We find that the off-diagonal points correspond to underestimated FLOPs for $256\times256$ images.
+At this smaller image resolution, we hypothesize hat FLOPs alone no longer significantly dominate the full energy costs, relative to memory operations and bandwidth constraints.
+Consequently, the bounding characteristics of FLOPs become insufficient to explain the observed energy profile in large models.
+The $\beta_{\text{res}}$ parameter likely adjusts for this when fitted on the Qwen data.